Skip to content

 • Payments and receipts

-• Income such as grants or cash injected by the owners
+• Income such as grants or owner cash injections

 • Purchases of significant equipment or assets